UNHCR Statistical Online Population Database: Sources, Methods and Data Considerations

 Surveys and censuses are excellent sources for planning purposes, but do not allow for follow-up at the individual level.
 Although a census includes each individual, it provides only a "snapshot" of the situation and quickly becomes outdated.
 Surveys are cost effective, but, unless carried out according to strict rules, they may not provide a representative picture.
 In general, various data methods should be combined and triangulated to obtain the best possible picture.

 The role of UNHCR in registration depends on the country of operation.
 In many cases the government is doing the registration alone, whereas in other situations UNHCR may assist the government or be fully in charge of it.
-Over the last couple of years UNHCR has developed and started implementing a new registration software – proGres – which is a comprehensive database with possibilities for the individual and continuous registration of beneficiaries.
-It is expected that the implementation of this new registration software will improve the statistics and facilitate well-founded programming decisions.
+Over the last years UNHCR has rolled out a registration software – proGres – which is a comprehensive database with possibilities for the individual and continuous registration of beneficiaries.
+The implementation of this registration software improved the statistics and facilitated well-founded programming decisions.

 Refugees who are living outside camps, sometimes unlawfully, are more difficult to track and are underrepresented in UNHCR's statistics.
 Nevertheless, estimates for self-settled refugees are included in the statistics of a number of countries.